ovh/docs/pages/cloud/dedicated/megaraid_config/guide.en-ca.md

 ---
 title: 'Configuring MegaRAID for RAID Level 0'
 slug: using-the-maximum-amount-of-disk-space
-excerpt: "This guide will help you to configure your server’s disks with RAID 0, which will allow you to use all your disks usable space."
+excerpt: "Find out how to configure RAID 0 in order to use your server's entire disk space"
 section: 'Server Management'
 ---

-**Last updated 2nd August 2018**
+**Last updated 8th July 2022**

 ## Objective